(Urinary Protein Loss Due to Kidney Inflammation)

 Sources of chronic inflammation are believed to be the ultimate cause of the problem.
 The chronic inflammatory state leads to the circulation of antigen:antibody complexes in the blood and these complexes stick in delicate glomerular membranes like flies in fly paper.
 Once stuck there, they call in other inflammatory cells and soon a hole is eaten into the membrane by the ensuing reaction.
 The holes in the filtration membranes are big enough for proteins to traverse.

 There are many are many possible sources of chronic inflammation which could be generating antigen:antibody complexes.
 Chronic ear or skin infections could be the cause.
 Long-standing dental disease could do it.
-A latent more internal infection might be the cause (such as heartworm, Feline Infectious Peritonitis, prostate infection, or Ehrlichiosis).
+A latent more internal infection might be the cause (such as heartworm, Lyme disease, prostate infection, or Ehrlichiosis).
 Even a tumor might generate enough of the immune system’s attention to lead to this sort of reaction.
+If it is at all possible to identify and resolve the underlying cause of inflammation, this should be accomplished as other therapy is unlikely to fully resolve the protein loss.

 Kidney failure is one thing but when it is compounded by glomerular protein loss,